-Taman Mini.
-This park is a showcase of Indonesian culture.
+Literally ‘mini park’, this complex is a showcase of Indonesian culture and heritage.
 Each province in Indonesia has its own pavilion where guests can witness the architecture and traditions unique to that province.
 By the time we reached Taman Mini, the sun was beginning to set.
 Andri was kind enough to just drive us around — most of the pavilions were already closing, but we wanted to see how each house differed from the other.
 This one stood out from the rest:

 By the time we finished driving around Taman Mini, it was already dark.
 Heading back to the city center was surprisingly fast, but the traffic in the city center was another story.

 Oh macet!
 You made me feel like a local.
-I don’t love you, but I’m sure my experience in Jakarta wouldn’t have been complete without you. =)
+I didn’t love you, but I’m sure my experience in Jakarta wouldn’t have been complete without you. =)